AI-multimodal/Lightshow/paper.md

 # Summary

 Spectroscopy simulations are a critical tool for interpretation, the development of new theoretical understanding and fast screening of new molecules and materials.
 Systematically setting up input files for different simulation codes and multiple materials can be a time-consuming task with a relatively high barrier-to-entry, given the complexities and nuances of each individual simulation package. `Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including FEFF, VASP, OCEAN, EXCITING and Xspectra.
+Its fully extendable framework will also allow for the community to easily make future additions, and add new simulation code.

 # Statement of need